 Get-ADComputer -Properties LastLogonDate -Filter {LastLogonDate -lt $date_with_offset } | Sort LastLogonDate | FT Name, LastLogonDate -Autosize

-So we have created a list of inactive computer accounts that have not been registered on the network for more than 120 days.
-Use the Disable-ADAccount or Set-ADComputer command to disable them.
+So we have got a list of inactive computer accounts that have not been registered on the domain network for more than 120 days.
+Use the Disable-ADAccount or Set-ADComputer command to disable these accounts.

 Get-ADComputer -Properties LastLogonDate -Filter {LastLogonData -lt $date_with_offset } | Set-ADComputer -Enabled $false -whatif